Time Crystal from Self-Amplification of Spontaneous Analog Hawking Radiation

-\textit{Hawking time crystal.---} In order to achieve a genuine spontaneous temporal symmetry breaking, we explore the classical-quantum crossover of the BHL \cite{deNova2023} by adding a small perturbation within the lasing cavity (dotted magenta in Fig. \ref{fig:Model}a).
-Specifically, the GP wavefunction at $t=0$ now reads $\Psi(x,0)=\left[1+A\delta\Psi_C(x)\right]e^{ivx}$, with $\delta\Psi_C(x)=\cos(\pi x/L)\theta\left(x+L/2\right)\theta\left(L/2-x\right)$ and $\theta$ the Heaviside function.
-This perturbation provides a coherent, classical amplitude to the density modulation associated to the lasing mode (dashed-dotted green), mimicking the presence of Bogoliubov-Cherenkov-Landau radiation \cite{Carusotto2006} in real experiments \cite{Wang2016,Wang2017,Kolobov2021}.
-Regarding the quantum state, we take the zero-temperature ground state in the comoving frame \footnote{The use of a well-defined initial state removes the vacuum ambiguity of a BHL \cite{Ribeiro2022}}.
-For large $A$, the dynamics is described by a Bogoliubov approximation of small quantum fluctuations around the mean-field trajectory generated by the amplification of the coherent lasing amplitude; for small $A$, the dynamics is governed by the squeezing of the initial vacuum.
-Hence, $A$ is a control parameter of the classical-quantum crossover.
+\textit{Hawking time crystal.---} In order to achieve a genuine spontaneous temporal symmetry breaking, we explore the classical-quantum crossover of a BHL \cite{deNova2023}.
+Specifically, we add a perturbation within the lasing cavity (dotted magenta in Fig. \ref{fig:Model}a), so the initial GP wavefunction at $t=0$ now reads $\Psi(x,0)=\left[1+A\delta\Psi_C(x)\right]e^{ivx}$, with $\delta\Psi_C(x)=\cos(\pi x/L)\theta\left(x+L/2\right)\theta\left(L/2-x\right)$ and $\theta$ the Heaviside function.
+This classical seed coherently stimulates the lasing mode (dashed-dotted green), mimicking the effect of Bogoliubov-Cherenkov-Landau radiation \cite{Carusotto2006} in real experiments \cite{Wang2016,Wang2017,Kolobov2021,Steinhauer2022}.
+As initial quantum state, we take the quasiparticle vacuum.
+Hence, there is a competition between the classical amplitude and vacuum quantum fluctuations, with $A$ acting as a control parameter of the classical-quantum crossover: for large $A$, the dynamics is described by a Bogoliubov approximation of small quantum fluctuations around the mean-field GP trajectory generated by the amplification of the initial classical seed; for small $A$, the dynamics is governed by the squeezing of the initial vacuum, representing the self-amplification of spontaneous Hawking radiation.
+Qualitatively, we can understand our FPBHL model as an unstable pendulum, where $A$ is akin to the initial separation from the unstable equilibrium position, and the CES state is akin to the periodic oscillations around the true equilibrium position, Figs. \ref{fig:Model}c,d.

-The time evolution of both the condensate and its quantum fluctuations is computed via the Truncated Wigner (TW) method \cite{Sinatra2002}, a quantum Monte Carlo technique used in both analogue gravity \cite{Carusotto2008,deNova2019,Jacquet2022,Butera2023,deNova2023} and time crystals \cite{Kongkhambut2022}; here we consider ensembles of $N_{\rm{stat}}=1000$ simulations.
+The time evolution of the system is computed via Truncated Wigner (TW) method \cite{Sinatra2002}, a quantum Monte Carlo technique used in both analog gravity \cite{Carusotto2008,deNova2019,Jacquet2022,Butera2023,deNova2023} and time crystals \cite{Kessler2019,Kongkhambut2022} that goes beyond the standard Bogoliubov approximation; here we consider ensembles of $1000$ simulations (see Supplemental Material \cite{SuppMatTimeCrystal}).
 We evaluate the ensemble-averaged density

 and the second-order correlation function

 We distinguish between the \textit{equal-time} correlation function (ETCF) $g^{(2)}(x,x',t)\equiv g^{(2)}(x,x',t,t)$ and the \textit{out-of-time} correlation function (OTCF) $g^{(2)}(x,x',\tau;t)\equiv g^{(2)}(x,x',t,t+\tau)$.